 What I particularly love about these little treats is that you can use fresh OR frozen blueberries to make them.
 That means that you can make them all year round… YES!
 I personally love to always have some frozen berries in the freezer as it allows me to bake whatever I want, whenever I want.

-How to make these Blueberry Lemon Muffins:
+How to make Blueberry Muffins with Lemon:

 When I said they were easy to make… they really are!
 You do not need any fancy utensils or machine… really, you only need a mixing bowl and a whisk.
 Here are the steps to make these Lemon Blueberry Muffins: